 The iconic grain is best enjoyed in a purloo dish, which Gullah Cuisine: By Land and by Sea author Charlotte Jenkins defines as “any time you add meat to rice and cook it all together in one pot.”
 But purloo isn’t simply proteins over a bland starch.
 As in the Mediterranean or African pilau, the rice is simmered in fish or chicken stock and seasoned heavily with onions, garlic, spices, and bacon or pork fat, before shrimp, oysters, or whatever meat is on hand is stirred into the rice.

 The dish—sometimes spelled purlieu, pirlo, or perlieu—has only recently gained prominence in fine dining kitchens.
-One new Charleston hot spot, Purlieu, takes its name from the dish.
-Poogan’s Porch keeps a roasted duck “pirloo” with andouille sausage on its regular menu, while a variation of the dish rotates through the daily-changing menu at Husk.
-At The Grocery, Kevin Johnson keeps a table-sized Lowcountry Seafood Pilau, a take on purloo, on his regular menu; it’s well worth the order.
+Poogan’s Porch often serves a roasted duck “pirloo” with andouille sausage, while a variation of the dish rotates through the daily-changing menu at Husk.
+At the Grocery, Kevin Johnson keeps a table-size Lowcountry Seafood Pilau, a take on purloo, on his regular menu; it’s well worth the order.

 Chicken bog is a simple meal, typically eaten at home or family gatherings, although it’s on a few menus around town.
-The Shelter (across the bridge in Mount Pleasant) lets you sample a “bowl of bog” on its appetizer menu, while Hominy Grill’s Robert Stehling substitutes shrimp for the chicken in his own version of bog.
+The Shelter (across the bridge in Mount Pleasant) lets you sample a “bowl of bog” on its appetizer menu.

 For the best boil, gather a steam pot and the fixin’s—including Old Bay and a few pounds of shrimp, at Crosby’s—and serve it in the backyard or at a park picnic area over a newspaper-covered table.
 (Tip: Don’t forget the cocktail sauce.)